 On March 11, 1976, the Community Council affirmed the following principles as "Norms for Community Living."
 These are the set of community standards to which Hampshire students and employees should conform.
-Policies on pages 94 to 95 are applicable to all community members, employees and students.
-Policies that appear on pages 96 to 148 pertain to students only.
+The Norms for Community Living below are applicable to all community members, employees and students.
+Policies beginning with the Code of Conduct (after the Norms for Community Living) pertain to students only.